io-papercode/pwa/README.md

 # pwa
-Code for the Poincaré Wasserstein Autoencode paper
+Code for the Poincaré Wasserstein Autoencoder paper